 Fire Doors – The Complete Breakdown of Components

-Ensure complete protection from fire, with these key fire door components
+Ensure complete protection from fire, with these key components for fire doors

 Fire Door Safety Week is now upon us (23rd-29th September), and Toolfix are proud to be an official supporter of the campaign.
 FDSW is aimed at spreading knowledge on fire doors and their importance in saving lives.